-First, some background: Chocolate is a flavor that’s been enjoyed for centuries.
-Although we tend to think of chocolate as a solid today, for 90% of its history it was consumed in liquid form.
+First, some background: People have enjoyed chocolate for centuries.
+Although we tend to think of it as a solid, for 90% of its history people consumed it in liquid form.
 The ancient Mayan people of Mexico and Central America, for example, consumed it as a spicy drink.
-It wasn’t until the 16th century that the Spanish, who found cacao while searching for gold in the New World, added sugar to make it a sweet food.
+The Spanish, who found cacao while searching for gold in the New World, first added sugar to make it a sweet food in the 16th century.

-The cacao seeds that are used in making chocolate contain the chemicals caffeine and theobromine (the source of Theo’s name), as well as significant amounts of naturally occurring flavonoids (substances also found in red wine, green tea, and fruits and vegetables), which are associated with a reduced risk of cardiovascular disease and some cancers.
+Cacao seeds contain the chemicals caffeine and theobromine (the source of Theo’s name).
+They also contain significant amounts of naturally occurring flavonoids (substances also found in red wine, green tea, and fruits and vegetables).
+These substances may provide a reduced risk of cardiovascular disease and some cancers.
 However, most commercially produced chocolate carries a heavy load of saturated fats and calories.
-If you’re going to eat chocolate, dark chocolate is the way to go.
 Dark chocolate has fewer calories, less saturated fat, and twice as many antioxidants as milk chocolate.

-Fun fact: Chocolate has to have at least 10 percent cacao to be called “chocolate” (Theo’s milk chocolate has 45 percent, and we sampled some dark chocolate that had 85 percent).
-If you see some chips at the store that seem like they should be called “chocolate chips” but they are instead labeled “baking morsels,” you know that they don’t have enough cacao in them to be considered “chocolate.”
+Fun fact: Chocolate must have at least 10 percent cacao to be called “chocolate” (Theo’s milk chocolate has 45 percent, and some dark chocolate has 85 percent or higher).
+The chips at the store called “baking morsels” don’t have enough cacao in them to earn the “chocolate chips” moniker.

-The road to a delicious bar of chocolate begins at the equator, where cacao trees grow.
+The road to this delicious treat begins at the equator, where cacao trees grow.
 On these trees grow large pods, about the size of a football, that contain about 20 to 40 seeds (cacao beans) inside.
-Once harvested, the beans are fermented and dried before they are shipped off to the chocolate factory.
+Workers ferment and dry the beans before shipping them off to Theo.
 To put things in perspective, it takes two to four pods’ worth of beans to make a single chocolate bar.

-When the beans arrive at the Theo factory, they go through several machines: a “destoner” to clean the exterior of the bean, a roaster to remove humidity from the beans, a “winnower” to separate the bean husks from the nibs, and then a second roaster to develop the flavor of the nibs.
+When the beans arrive at the Theo factory, they go through several machines.
+A “destoner” cleans the exterior of the bean.
+The roasters removes humidity from the beans.
+A “winnower” separates the bean husks from the nibs, and then a second roaster develops the flavor of the nibs.

-If you tried the cacao nibs at this point, they would taste sort of like nuts or coffee beans but with a little more chocolate-y overtones (and in fact, you can buy cacao nibs from Theo).
-But most of the nibs keep moving through the process: A stone mill (also known as a “peanut butter machine”) crushes them into paste, and a “ball mill” reduces the size of the cacao solids in the paste.
+If you tried the cacao nibs at this point, they would taste sort of like nuts or coffee beans.
+(In fact, you can buy cacao nibs from Theo.)
+But most of the nibs keep moving through the process.
+A stone mill (also known as a “peanut butter machine”) crushes them into paste, and a “ball mill” reduces the size of the cacao solids in the paste.
 The paste that comes out of this process is what most chocolate factories in the country start with when they make chocolate products.

 If you’re hungry for Theo chocolates, you can find them at a store near you or at Whole Foods markets.
-If you just want to each chocolate and feel good about it, look for chocolates that have a high percentage of cacao.
-When you open the bar, it should have a nice chocolate-y smell and it should have a glossy appearance and a sharp, clean “snap” when you break it.
+If you just want to eat some “good” chocolate, look for bars that have a high percentage of cacao.
+When you open the bar, it should have a pleasant smell, a glossy appearance, and a sharp, clean “snap” when you break it.
 “Baking morsels”?
 Don’t waste your time – life is too short not to eat real chocolate.